ArmandoMorales/COSC3380-PostOffice/README.md

 #### Customer & Employee Send Package
 A customer may send a package under "Create a Package" by filling out a form detailing the destination address, package type, weight, volume, priority shipping, and which post office to send it to.
 We use the customer's address that they created when registering for an account as the return address should something go wrong in the delivery process.
 After filling this out, they're prompted with a thank you message and the unique package ID associated with this package request.
 This package ID also becomes available under their "Package Information" page, which shows which office the package is in transit to, the time arrived, and a history table.

+Here I'll create a package under Edward's customer account and select it to be dropped off at the Houston branch.

 <img src="Images/cust-ty-pkg.png" alt="cust-ty-pkg.png"/>

 Employees also have the option of creating a package for a customer by filling out a similar form, but we require the customer's email address.
 Using the customer's email address we look up their return address and necessary information in the backend.